wildfly/wildfly/jboss-javaee-7.0-with-resteasy/README.md

-JBoss Java EE 7 with Resteasy
+WildFly JBoss Java EE 7 with Resteasy
 =============================

 This BOM builds on the Java EE full profile BOM, adding Resteasy.